-The President or his designee shall submit a completed report, using Grievance Form A - Part II to the complainant and the respondent(s) and shall include a copy of the report of the hearing officer/committee.
-If the grievance involves a claim of illegal discrimination, the complainant shall have the right to appeal the decision of the hearing officer or committee to the Chancellor of the Alabama Department of Postsecondary Education, provided that:
+The President or his designee shall submit a completed report, using Grievance Form B - Part II to the complainant and the respondent(s) and shall include a copy of the report of the hearing officer/committee.
+If the grievance involves a claim of sexual harassment, the complainant shall have the right to appeal the decision of the hearing officer or committee to the Chancellor of the Alabama Community College System, provided that:

-- 1. A notice of appeal is filed, using Grievance Form B, with the Grievance Officer and the Chancellor of the Department of Postsecondary Education within fifteen (15) calendar days following the complainant's receipt of the committee report. - 2.
+1. A notice of appeal is filed, using Grievance Form B - Part II, with the Grievance Officer and the Chancellor of the Department of Postsecondary Education within fifteen (15) calendar days following the complainant's receipt of the committee report.
 The notice of appeal contains clear and specific objection(s) to the finding(s), conclusion(s), or recommendation(s) of the hearing officer or committee.

-If the appeal is not filed by the close of business on the fifteenth (15th) day following the Complainant's receipt of the report, the Complainant's right to appeal shall be forfeited.
-A copy of Grievance Form B is found in the Appendix.
+If the appeal is not filed by the close of business on the fifteenth $(15^{th})$ day following the Complainant's receipt of the report, the Complainant's right to appeal shall be forfeited.
+A copy of Grievance Form B is found in the back of this Student Handbook.